 · 2 min read

-NSF International Awards Drinking Water Treatment Unit Certification to Kohler Water Filter Systems
+NSF Awards Drinking Water Treatment Unit Certification to Kohler Water Filter Systems

 This event was held during Kitchen & Bath China 2018, one of the largest events in Shanghai focusing on the kitchen and bath segment.
 The conference was attended by dozens of industry manufacturers, experts and media.

-“NSF International continues to protect and improve public health by certifying products worldwide that help improve the quality of drinking water,” said David Purkiss, Vice President of Water Systems at NSF International.
+“NSF continues to protect and improve public health by certifying products worldwide that help improve the quality of drinking water,” said David Purkiss, Vice President of Water Systems at NSF.
 “NSF’s certification to NSF/ANSI 58 means consumers now have a verified solution to reduce total dissolved solids (TDS) in their drinking water.”

 - The contaminant reduction claims, such as TDS reduction, shown on the label are true.